ananya183/butterfly-moth-image-classification/README.md

 # Butterfly/Moth Image Classification Project (100 Species)

 This project aims to classify butterfly and moth species using two distinct methods: traditional machine learning and deep learning.
 The goal is to compare the performance of these approaches in accurately identifying species from images.
+We compared traditional ML models and ResNet50 for butterfly and moth classification, with ResNet50 achieving higher accuracy.

 ## Methodology